Dub FX

-Benjamin Stanford (born 11 June 1983), better known by his stage name Dub FX (stylized as Dub Fx or DubFx), is an Australian musician and worldwide street performer.
+Benjamin Stanford (born 11 June 1983), better known by his stage name Dub FX (stylised as Dub Fx or DubFx), is an Australian musician and worldwide street performer.

 Born in St Kilda, Melbourne, Australia, at the start of his career he was singing in a local alternative rock and rapcore band initially known as Twitch, which would later change its name to N.O.N (Never or Now).
 In 2004 they released a debut and the only album Exeunt Omnes.
 Soon after he moved to Italy and began a solo career.
 His trademark is creating rich live music using only his own performance aided by live looping and effects pedals combined with his voice.
 He creates intricate hip hop, reggae, and drum and bass rhythms.

-Dub FX currently resides in Victoria, Australia with his wife, and two kids.
+During the COVID-19 pandemic Dub FX moved from Victoria, Australia to Lisbon, Portugal with his wife Sahida, and two daughters Sahara and Kalila.